pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

     temperature to a bogus number and if post-query it is still bad, we assume data was not successfully obtained, and return ``None``.)

-  On success, :func:`getWeatherAtLocation` returns a :data:`XPLMWeatherInfo_t` object.
+  On success, :func:`getWeatherAtLocation` returns a :class:`XPLMWeatherInfo_t` object.
 See below for details or interactively using ``help(xp.XPLMWeatherInfo_t)``.
-The WeatherInfo object includes a list of wind layers :data:`XPLMWeatherInfoWinds_t`, a list of cloud layers :data:`XPLMWeatherInfoClouds_t`, and a list of floats for temperature and dewpoint layers.
+The WeatherInfo object includes a list of wind layers :class:`XPLMWeatherInfoWinds_t`, a list of cloud layers :class:`XPLMWeatherInfoClouds_t`, and a list of floats for temperature and dewpoint layers.

   For example: